DAR Logo

 The National Society Daughters of the American Revolution (NSDAR or DAR) is a non-profit, non-political volunteer women's service organization.
 The Algona Chapter, National Society of the American Revolution, was named after the town in which it resides.
 The name, "Algona," is of Native American origin and was chosen by Sarah Heckart Call, the young bride of Asa C. Call, who with his brother, Ambrose, founded the town of Algona in 1854.

-The first organized meeting was held on May 12, 1924, with the following charter members: Julie Brace, Lettie Brace, Ernestine Chubb, Myrtle Dickinson, Anna Louise Fairbanks, Mattie Mae Falkenhainer, Veda Elizabeth Falkenhainer, Maude Free, Katherine Shearer Gilmore, Sylvia Gunn, Elizabeth Green Haggard, Helen E. Paxson, and Mabel Waterbury.
+The first organized meeting was held on May 12, 1924, with the following charter members: Julia Brace, Lettie Brace, Ernestine Chubb, Myrtle Dickinson, Anna Louise Fairbanks, Mattie Mae Falkenhainer, Veda Elizabeth Falkenhainer, Maude Free, Katherine Shearer Gilmore, Sylvia Gunn, Elizabeth Green Haggard, Helen E. Paxson, and Mabel Waterbury.

 The Algona Chapter, NSDAR, has been busy throughout years.
 Some of the historical activities include:

-• On June 14,1937, the chapter placed an inscribed boulder, to mark the site of the first schoolhouse in Kossuth County.
+• On June 14,1937, the chapter placed an inscribed boulder to mark the site of the first schoolhouse in Kossuth County.
 This marker was dedicated with a ceremony, which was attended by a large group of pioneers and friends.
 The Honorable Harvey Ingham of Des Moines was the speaker and the high school band furnished the music.
 The chapter also presented a historical plaque to be hung in the schoolhouse nearest this site.

 • The chapter presented a silk flag and protective glass case to the Ambrose Call Park, Algona.
 This was placed in the shelter house.

-A United States Flag is given to an area organization or group each year.
-The chapter is represented at the Memorial Day ceremonies and in the Algona Band Day parade each fall.
+The chapter is represented at the Memorial Day ceremonies and in the Algona Band Day parade each fall, and several other local parades.

 The content contained herein does not necessarily represent the position of the NSDAR.